protontypes/open-sustainable-technology/README.md

 ### Conservation and Restoration
-- [CART](https://github.com/jneme910/CART) - The Conservation Assessment Ranking Tool is designed for use in the conservation planning process to assess resource concerns, planned practices and site vulnerability.
 - [forest-prediction](https://github.com/DS3Lab/forest-prediction) - Deep learning for deforestation classification and forecasting in satellite imagery.
 - [forestatrisk](https://github.com/ghislainv/forestatrisk) - A Python package to model and forecast the risk of deforestation.
 - [worldpa](https://github.com/FRBCesab/worldpa) - R interface to the World Database on Protected Areas.